Glossary of Dental Clinical and Administrative Terms

 arch, dental: The curved composite structure of the natural dentition and the residual ridge, or the remains thereof, after the loss of some or all of the natural teeth.

-areas of oral cavity: A two digit numeric system used to report regions of the oral cavity to third party payers.
+areas of oral cavity: A two digit numeric system used to report regions of the oral cavity on patient records and on claims submitted to third-party payers.

 00 entire oral cavity